oddluck/limnoria-plugins/README.md

 - Select "OAuth 2 authorization without a callback URL"
 - If there is a problem reaching the API the default handler will be used as a fallback.
 See logs for details.
 - The API seems to report information on the originally uploaded image and not other formats
+- If you see something from [the imgur api](https://api.imgur.com/models/image) that you want and is not available in the above example, [please open an issue!](https://github.com/prgmrbill/limnoria-plugins/issues/new)

 `useBold` - Whether to bold the title.
 Default value: `False`